ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ### Exercise Removing
 Start in `~/exercises/remove/`.

 a) You have decided to delete the directories `There` and `these`.
-The first thing you should do is get familiar with what you are deleting.
+First, you should get familiar with what you are deleting.
 You can use `cd` and `ls` until you are sure everything is actually good to delete, or you can just use the `tree` command.
 b) Remove `notImportant.txt`.
-c) Remove the `these`, as well as all the subdirectories and files.
+c) Remove the `these` and all the subdirectories and files.
-d) Save a backup of the `VALUABLEfile.txt`, then delete the `There` directory and all it's subdirectories and files.
+d) Save a backup of the `VALUABLEfile.txt`, then delete the `There` directory and all its subdirectories and files.

 ```
 $ tree